Long Point Walsingham Forest Priority Place

-A significant portion of the Long Point Biosphere has been chosen as a “Priority Place” for conservation by the federal government.
-It’s one of 11 Priority Places identified in Canada and the only one so far identified in Ontario.
+A significant portion of the Long Point Biosphere reserve, located in Norfolk County on the North shore of Lake Erie, has been chosen as a “Priority Place” for conservation by the federal government.
+It is one of 11 Priority Places identified in Canada and the only one so far identified in Ontario.

-The Long Point peninsula is the longest freshwater sand spit in the world, has the largest variety of plants and animals in Canada, and is a world-famous spot for migrating birds and rare Carolinian forests.
+The Long Point peninsula is the longest freshwater sand spit in the world.
+The peninsula and surrounding location have the largest variety of plants and animals in Canada and is a world-famous spot for migrating birds and rare Carolinian forests.
 All this led to the designation of the Long Point area as a Biosphere Reserve by the United Nations Educational, Scientific and Cultural Organization (UNESCO) in 1986.

-The area is also home to 65,000 people and the beautiful natural heritage is a key part of the local economy.
+Norfolk County is also home to 65,000 people, and the beautiful natural heritage and enjoyment of it is a key part of the local economy.

 LPWF Priority Place Collaborative